Faculty & Advisers

 - Both tenure-eligible and non-tenure eligible faculty, as well as professional staff and graduate students with some teaching experience, are welcome to propose seminars.
 Once the seminar is underway, instructors will be contacted regarding a professional development grant of $500 per seminar.

 - Instructors who wish to propose a seminar for a future semester should read these guidelines, and complete the Honors Seminar Proposal Form (proposals are due Week 4 of the semester prior to the semester of offering).
+Note: A sample seminar proposal form is available on the seminar guidelines page.

 - To review examples of previously taught seminars, see previous seminar offerings.
 If you would like to know more about Honors seminars, please contact us for more information.